-He came home to get his bearings and found his forever.
+He came home to regroup and found his forever.

 Grayson Coleman has just moved home to Butler, Vermont after spending years working for a high-powered law firm in Boston.
 He’s looking for a simpler, less stressful existence in the sleepy little mountain town where he grew up with his siblings and Abbott cousins.
-Once the holidays are over, he plans to hang out a shingle and open a new general law practice.
+Once the holidays are over, he will open a new general law practice.
 After helping to raise his seven younger siblings, the last thing on Grayson’s mind is a family of his own.

-Will that first night be the start of something new for the jaded lawyer and the selfless single mom or will a holiday week flirtation turn into something much bigger than either of them ever expected?
+Will that first night be the start of something new for the jaded lawyer and the selfless single mom or will a holiday week flirtation turn into something much more significant than either of them ever expected?

-Come back to Butler, Vermont for more of the charming Abbott family, their matchmaking father and grandfather and of course, Fred the Moose.
+Return to Butler, Vermont for more of the charming Abbott/Coleman family, their matchmaking father and grandfather and of course, Fred the Moose.